NoelCav/XSplitScreen/README.md

 ## Planned

 - Profile selection window
+- Configure controller assignment
+- Multi monitor support
+- Keyboard mode button

 ## Limitations

+- v1.1.0 Gamepads *should* work - need testers
-- As of right now the mod only officially supports a single keyboard and mouse player and a single gamepad player.
+- v1.0.0 As of right now the mod only officially supports a single keyboard and mouse player and a single gamepad player

+## Known Bugs

+- Sometimes the ability to type in the console is broken.
+Try disabling and enabling the mod again or enabling it with the console open
+- Occasionally loadouts aren't saved to the correct character
+- Gamepad players are unable to use the buttons in the right-hand pane on the character select screen - use the mouse for now

 ## Special thanks